This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Well according to our guide Tim, from Absolutely Fantastic Holidays, there is.
 Tim is a Bangkok local and shared with us what is widely considered throughout the Bangkok community to be the

 OMG, if you love authentic street food you will love visiting Chinatown in Bangkok.
-There are hundreds of street stalls, markets, carts and restaurants.
-Night time is when Yaowarat, as Chinatown is also known as, will rock your taste buds.
+There are hundreds of food stalls, markets, carts, and restaurants.
+Nighttime is when Yaowarat, as Chinatown is also known, will rock your taste buds.

-Just look for the ad hoc stalls, the plastic tables and chairs, feast out on delicious food and wash it all down with a Singa beer.
+Just look for the ad hoc stalls, the plastic tables and chairs, feast out on delicious food and wash it all down with a Chiang beer.

-We lived a short walk from the outskirts of Chinatown and loved wandering down for our evening meal of Thai noodles with gravy.
-At 20 baht how can you say no?
+We stayed a short walk from the outskirts of Chinatown and loved wandering down for our evening meal of Rad Na (Thai Rice Noodles with Gravy).
+At 40 baht how can you say no?

 Soi Convent and Soi 20 is where you probably most want to go to gorge on cheap Thai food.

 You’ll find many carts lining the road serving BBQ skewers and Pad Thai.
 It’s an area that most people end up in when visiting Bangkok as it’s right by Lumphini Park, so make sure you save room for street food when venturing into this area.